Become More Valuable

 Generally when you’re doing dribbling drills, you want to have a solid athletic posture to be more balanced and explosive.
 This means you'll drop your hips low, keep your feet a little wider than shoulder width apart and keep your chest up.

 In a game when setting up and getting by defenders, you will start in similar low positions.
 Having a wide base will allow you to create better angles when you're attacking.
 Generally the lower you are in your moves, the more explosive you’ll be, the harder it will be for the defense to take it from you, and the more control you’ll have of the basketball.

 2) Fingers AND palms

-We're often taught at a young age that we should always dribble with our fingers and not slap the ball with our palms.
+We're often taught at a young age that we shouldn't slap the ball with our palms and should always dribble with our fingers.
 Yes - and no. If you want to be a great ball handler, you need to learn how to dribble with your fingers and your palms.

 Use your fingers to push the ball into the ground when you dribble.
 Use your palms to allow yourself to maintain control of the ball without having to put it back down again so quickly.